zgulde/cods/deployment_guide.md

     Before making any changes or deploying your application, make sure everything is working the way you expect it to locally.

+    From the root of your project, run the following command:

+    ```
+    ./mvnw spring-boot:run
+    ```

+    This will start your application up from the command line, and more closely mimicks the environment your application will be running in in production.

 1. Tell our application to be bundled as a war

     We will need to make some changes to our application to allow it to be